anunezb18/project-cinema/README.md

 ## Features
 - **Ticket Booking:** Users can view available movies, showtimes, and select seats to purchase tickets.
-- **Food Ordering:** Integration of a food ordering system where users can browse and purchase snacks or meals, either for delivery to their seat or pick-up at the counter.
+- **Showtimes Booking:** Integration of a showtime system for add new showtimes, update and delete showtimes for user's booking.
 - **Membership Management:** Option for users to sign up, renew, and manage membership perks such as discounts or early access to tickets.
 - **User Authentication:** Secure user login, registration, and profile management.
 - **Admin Dashboard:** A backend system for cinema administrators to manage movies, schedules, and track orders.